 This festival is not the only entertainment attraction in Avignon.
 For those not so keen on the arts, but more interested in sitting back and relaxing, the city in Provence offers some excellent wine and some typically mouth-watering treats such as pastries and baguettes.
 With its year-long sunshine, there aren't many places better to enjoy a glass of red with locally produced cheese and bread.

 It’s this relaxed atmosphere and enjoyment of the simple pleasures in life that makes the south of France such an attractive retirement home for thousands of British workers looking for a change of scenery to enjoy their work-free days.
 As well as sitting back and enjoying life, there are also plenty of chances to get out and enjoy the fresh air and beautiful landscapes as opportunities to hike, play golf or go horse riding are plentiful.
+After taking the train to Avignon from London or any major city in France, tourists and potential residents are faced with many choices of what to do with their time in Provence.

 No comments: